 Once the team has a roadmap for the Smart Labs program, the next step is to thoroughly assess the first building on the roadmap.
 Comparing the baseline performance metrics to design specifications and safety requirements will enable the Smart Labs team to identify appropriate measures and opportunities to optimize laboratory system performance.
 The goal of the Assess phase is to identify areas in which the lab facility can be improved.
 Once an assessment process is established, it can will be incorporated into the Smart Labs management plan in the Manage Phase and continue to inform areas of improvement in the facilities.

 General Guide for Laboratory Building System Assessments

 Each laboratory operates under different design specifications and includes different equipment that requires a specialized process for assessment.
 However, the methodology for each assessment is the same.
 The following graphic provides an overview of how to perform a system assessment that results in a detailed scope of work.
-More detailed guidelines for assessing specific systems in laboratory facilities are included below.
+Detailed guidelines for assessing specific systems in laboratory facilities are in the next sections.

 Focus on Lab Ventilation

 Five Things to Keep in Mind about Laboratory HVAC Systems

 First Line of Defense: Air is the primary carrier of heat, moisture, contaminants, and airborne hazards in and around laboratory buildings.
 As a result, occupant safety is the main driver of laboratory ventilation system design and operation.
 The system's primary function is to effectively control airborne hazards to meet the needs of occupants and mitigate risk to people, property, and the environment.

 High Construction Cost: HVAC systems account for as much as 40% of the cost of constructing modern laboratories.

 Energy Intensive: HVAC systems are the largest consumer of energy in a laboratory building, typically accounting for 45% to 85% of total energy use.